 Airbus Group is acting to improve eco-efficiency.
-This materializes into concrete progress across the Divisions and their industrial facilities, and maximizes the added value whist minimizing the environmental footprint.

-Airbus Group has set a structured approach in order to embed eco-efficiency at all levels of the company.
-An environmental policy provides strategic directions, supported by a Corporate Environmental Affairs organization.
+This materialises into concrete progress across the Divisions and their industrial facilities, and maximises the added value whist minimising the environmental footprint.
+Airbus Group has set a structured approach in order to embed eco-efficiency at all levels of the Company.
+An environmental policy provides strategic directions, supported by a Corporate Environmental Affairs organisation.